 “I was sitting in my garage pressing out some half melt [lower quality] hash to dab, when I accidentally over pressed, separating the oil from the contaminant,” said @soilgrown

 Step 1: Heat the Flatiron.
 Between 200 degrees Fahrenheit and 250 degrees Fahrenheit is the recommended temperature target zone.
-For a better product we’d recommend using a laser temperature tool, like this one available on Amazon.
+For a better product we’d recommend getting a hair straightener with digital temperature controls.

 Step 2: Fold cured cannabis flower into parchment paper.
 Make sure that the flower is completely and securely covered by the parchment paper before moving on.